Youth athlete performance & resilience

 Emotional regulation and somatic techniques

-Brain-based education (helping athletes understand how they function under pressure
+Brain-based education (helping athletes understand how they function under pressure and what foods to eat to improve energy, recovery and performance)

 Therapy is conducted in a way that: